 - Localized .properties files (for example, pingfederate-messages_fr_CA.properties), are also migrated and merged into the upgraded PingFederate installation.

-- If the PingOne MFA or PingOne Risk Management integration kit was installed on PingFederate, you must manually migrate its .properties file after the upgrade.
+- If the PingOne MFA or PingOne Protect integration kit was installed on PingFederate, you must manually migrate its .properties file after the upgrade.

 - All other .properties files in <pf_install>\pingfederate\server\default\conf\language-packs that do not fit the previous criteria are copied (not merged) into the upgraded PingFederate installation.